HONORING VESTA TODAY

 A Special Vestal Candle

-Beeswax candles are preferable.
+Though this candle can be made of any wax, I suggest beeswax.
 This is because beeswax was typically used for candles by the ancients.
 Also, burning beeswax releases negative ions into the air, which in turn purifies the air.
 And Vesta is a purifying spirit.

 You can use a round, clear glass container to hold the flame, a tribute to the circular temple that once housed the sacred fire.
 If using a pillar candle, you can carve a ‘V’ into the wax to dedicate it to Vesta.